-- To calculate the front setback in existing residential areas refer to the Building setbacks section 4.5.2. - For side setbacks refer to the Building setbacks section 4.5.2.
-Site coverage means the proportion of a site area covered by buildings.
+- To calculate the front setback in existing residential areas refer to the Building setbacks section 4.5.2. - For side setbacks refer to the Building setbacks section 4.5.2. - Site coverage means the proportion of a site area covered by buildings, excluding swimming pools